 One way to keep your phone from distracting you is to put it on airplane mode when you work.
 That way, your phone will not interrupt your work.

-Additionally, you could turn off all notifications, so texts and phone calls will not interrupt you.
+Additionally, you can turn off all notifications so texts and phone calls do not interrupt you.
 Make sure you have a message that tells callers what you are doing.

 A similar method is to have a phone silence period each day.
-Let coworkers, clients, and others know when you will answer your phone calls or return them.
-Make sure people understand; there are times you will not let them interrupt your work.
+Let coworkers, clients, and others know when you will answer or return your phone calls.
+Ensure people understand; sometimes, you will not let them interrupt your work.

 24. Sleep Easier and Work Better

 White noise helps you sleep by blocking out noises that can keep you awake.
-Besides, some white noise sounds could help you work better by screening out distractions.
+Besides, some white noises could help you work better by detecting distractions.

-Currently, there are many free apps, such as my noise; and Atmosphere: Relaxing Sounds, that allow you to choose from a wide variety of relaxing noises.
+Currently, many free apps, such as My Noise and Atmosphere: Relaxing Sounds, allow you to choose from various relaxing noises.
 Playing white noise on your phone at night can help you sleep.

 Listening to relaxing noises on your phone or via a headset can help you concentrate as you work.
-In particular, white noise could help you concentrate on dull, repetitious, and complex activities.
+White noise, in particular, could help you concentrate on dull, repetitious, and complex activities.

-They design some white noise apps for sleep.
-Moreover, there are apps such as White Noise Lite, which offer White Noise for the workplace.
+They designed some white noise apps for sleep.
+Moreover, there are apps such as White Noise Lite that offer White Noise for the workplace.
 Thus, white noise can help you get better sleep or increase your productivity.

 25. Transcribe your Voicemail

-One of the easiest ways to screen voice mail is to transcribe it into written speech.
-There are many voice transcription apps, such as Google Voice transcriptions available.
+One of the easiest ways to screen voicemail is by transcribing it into written speech.
+Many voice transcription apps, such as Google Voice transcriptions, are available.

 Moreover, you could identify and respond to just the most important messages.
-Finally, transcription lets you sift through messages from customers, clients, or prospects to identify the most important or profitable individuals.
+Finally, transcription lets you sift through customer, client, or prospect messages to identify the most important or profitable individuals.

 26. Use your Camera for more than Selfies.